Alonzo-crypto/StandardTechStack/en/api-design.md

 # API Design Specifications

 This document outlines the standards for designing and building RESTful APIs at FIBEX.
+Before starting development, each vendor must deliver the list of services and endpoints to be developed with inputs, outputs, parameters, and parameter validation rules so that FIBEX can validate that the standards are followed and the naming is appropriate and consistent.

 ## Principles

 - **Style**: Follow RESTful principles for all API design.
 - **Specification**: Use the [OpenAPI 3.0 (Swagger)](https://swagger.io/specification/) standard to define and document APIs.
 This is mandatory for all new services.

 ## Naming Conventions

 - **Endpoints**: Use `kebab-case` and plural nouns for resources (e.g., `/user-profiles`, `/purchase-orders`).
 - **JSON Properties**: Use `camelCase` for all JSON object keys in requests and responses (e.g., `"userName": "john.doe"`).

 ## Versioning

 All APIs must be versioned.
 Versioning should be included in the URL path.
 - Example: `/api/v1/users`
 - Example: `/api/v2/users`